-- 3.32.
-One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is the use test. - 3.33.
-The Guidelines on the use test aim to provide guidance about what national competent authorities and an undertaking need to consider, through the pre-application process, in order that national competent authorities are able to form a view on how prepared the undertaking is to comply with the use test.
+5.40.
+One of the requirements that an insurance or reinsurance undertaking needs to fulfil in order to use an internal model for the Solvency Capital Requirement calculation is the use test.

-- 3.34.
+- 5.41.
+The Guidelines on the use test aim to provide guidance about what national competent authorities and an undertaking need to consider, through the preapplication process, in order that national competent authorities are able to form a view on how prepared the undertaking is to comply with the use test. - 5.42.
 Internal models in Solvency II are more than a calculation kernel, sometimes referred to as the "actuarial model".
 An undertaking would not be able to meet the use test if it follows a modelling framework for internal decision-making and a different one for regulatory capital assessment.
-It is expected for example that the model used for the calculation of the regulatory solvency capital requirements is also used for the internal capital allocation. - 3.35.
+It is expected for example that the model used for the calculation of the regulatory solvency capital requirements is also used for the internal capital allocation. - 5.43.
 These Guidelines reinforce the concept that national competent authorities need to take into account that the use test is specific to the undertaking and that a checklist approach of uses is not to be used by national competent authorities during pre-application to form a view on how the undertaking is ready to comply with the use test, model fitting to the business model, supporting decision-making and being an integral part of risk management.
 The people element of the use test is emphasised through the need that national competent authorities form a view on how the undertaking ensures proper understanding of the internal model by the administrative, management and supervisory body and by managers at different levels within the undertaking.
-There is guidance on how national competent authorities form a view about the application of the use test at group level. - 3.36.
+There is guidance on how national competent authorities form a view. - 5.44.
 To assist national competent authorities and undertakings during preapplication on understanding this complex area, some examples are provided on good and bad practices and also of how this can be assessed.
 Even though they are intended to be representative examples, they are not exhaustive and they are not intended to be used by the undertaking to build a checklist that they blindly abide to.
 The solutions proposed in these examples are not to be seen either as definitive or as prescriptive.
 The examples are high-level and simple to show how the use test assessment could work.